dmgonzalez8/OMR/README.md

 To standardize our dataset, we:
 - Scaled all images to a median size of **1960x2772** and added padding as necessary to maintain aspect ratio integrity.
 - Computed absolute coordinates for bounding boxes in both YOLO format and oriented 4-corner-coordinate format.
-- Adjusted bounding boxes for new image sizes, considering different scaling factors for x and y axes due to int rounding, despite their negligible differences.
+- Adjusted bounding boxes for new image sizes, considering different scaling factors for x and y axes due to int rounding.

 ### Advanced Image Manipulations
-In the [`image_preprocessing.py`](image_preprocessing.py) file, we have implemented functions to apply distortions, warping, and other transformations.
+In the [`image_preprocessing.py`](image_preprocessing.py) file, we have implemented functions to apply distortion, warping, and other transformations.

 ### Annotation Adjustment
 For symbols without explicit relative positions, we: